academic/awesome-datascience/README.md

 These are some Machine Learning and Data Mining algorithms and models help you to understand your data and derive meaning from it.

+#### Three kinds of Machine Learning Systems

+- Based on training with human supervision
+- Based on learning incrementally on fly
+- Based on data points comparison and pattern detection

 #### Supervised Learning

 - Regression